madgustoo/BerserkerPriceTracker/README.md

 # BerserkerPriceTracker
 Price tracker for Berserk (Scraper, API and Django App included)

-PriceTrack: REST API, Django project and app
+PriceTrack: The Django project, app and REST api

-PriceTrackerSpider: Scrapy project
+PriceTrackerSpider: The Scrapy project

 ## Getting Started